makersacademy/frontend-api-challenge/README.md

 ## How to use the site

-- Not exactly brimming with features.
+- Not exactly brimming with features as was restricted by the API.
 But you can...
 ```
 View All Peeps
 Log In